Blueshawk/FlashAirSync/README.md

-Forked from alexdu from seemannj
+Forked from Mpsd using seemannj's PHP program to get files from a flashair card via wifi.

-Adds a systemd service wrapper and a post processing script to the fork mentioned above for my NAS setup
+Adds a systemd service wrapper and a post processing script to the PHP process

 Script chain
 ```
 flashairsync.service => FlashAirSync.wrapper => FlashAirSync.php => FlashAirSync.post
 ```
-where

-flashairsync.service is a systemd service running on ubuntu 16.04

-FlashAirSync.wrapper is a sh script calling

-FlashAirSync.php     which is calling

-FlashAirSync.post    an sh script to postprocess the new files with jhead and exiftool
+flashairsync.service is a systemd service that periodically(using sleep) runs the wrapper called FlashAirSync.wrapper which is a sh script calling FlashAirSync.php  only if the card is pingable and then calling FlashAirSync.post  an sh script to postprocess the new files and sort them into folders by year/date Various setup instructions can be found in the individual command files, which should be edited before running. copy Flashairsnc.service to /etc/systemd/system and execute:

+sudo systemctl start flashairsync.service sudo systemctl enable flashairsync.service

+To start and enable the servuce to run at boot.

+Monitor  ~/FlashAirSync/flashairsync.log to follow progress.
+You can also check for errors using  systemctl -l status flashairsync.service or use journalctl -xe for a longer log of service status updates

+I've had to take a photo to get the process to start uploading form the camera on occasion.

 Original (forked) Readme: